happydasch/nspanel_haui/docs/README.md

 - [Nextion Component](Nextion.md)

   Most logic is implemented in the AppDaemon App.
 The display is responsible for showing the panels, doing time critical processing like animations, preparing components on pages before they being shown.

+## Versioning

+There are version informations for:

+- AppDaemon App
+- YAML-File for ESPHome
+- TFT-Display File (Matches Release Version)

+Every release should contain the tft files as assets.
+The version for the tft files should match the release version.